Whenever we experience a significant change in our lives we also experience a psychological and emotional transition.

 The first person to write about these transitions was Arnold van Gennep.
-In the early 1900s he studied the rites of passage associated with the major life transitions of death, marriage, and the shift from childhood into adulthood.
-What he discovered was that we never go straight from State A into State B. There is always a third, intermediate or ‘transitional’ stage where we are no longer in the old identity but not yet fully in the new one either.
+In the early 1900s he studied the traditional rites of passage associated with the life transitions of death, marriage, and the shift from childhood into adulthood.
+What he discovered was that we never go straight from State A into State B: there is always a third, intermediate or ‘transitional’ stage, where we are no longer in the old identity but not yet fully in the new one either.
 This is the chrysalis stage between the caterpillar and the butterfly: a time of uncertainty where the old state has gone but the new one has not yet formed.

 Adapted from Inner Leadership: tools for building inspiration in times of change.